B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 tags: [Classification, Startup]
 ---
 ## Overview
-Can we use historical data to predict a startup success or failure?
-I tried to use the power of data, supervised learning, and classification algorithms to answer this million dollar question and understand the key factors contributing to success of a company!
+Can we use historical data to predict a startup's success or failure?
+I used the power of data, supervised learning, and classification algorithms to explore this million dollar question and understand the key factors contributing to success of a company!

-Below is a summary of the steps performed, results, and the app I created to predict the chance of success.
+Below is a summary of the data, methodology, results, and the app I created to predict the chance of success.
 See my github for my code as well as more details.

 ![Overview](../assets/img/startup-success/Startup-Overview.jpg){: .postImage}